seL4/sel4-tutorials/tutorials/hello-camkes-timer/hello-camkes-timer.md

 will teach you how to use the `seL4DTBHardware` connector to do that automatically.

-The connector requires a devicetree blob which describes an ARM platform.
+The connector requires a device tree blob which describes an ARM platform.
 Additionally, the blob's interrupt fields also need to follow the same format of the ARM GIC v1 and v2.
-There are devicetree source files bundled with the kernel, look in the `tools/dts/` folder of the kernel sources.
-If a suitable devicetree blob is not available for your platform, then do not proceed with the tutorial.
+There are device tree source files bundled with the kernel, look in the `tools/dts/` folder of the kernel sources.
+If a suitable device tree blob is not available for your platform, then do not proceed with the tutorial.

 ### Instantiate a TimerDTB component

 Navigate to the `hello-camkes-timer.camkes` file.

 Remove the `Timerbase` and `Timer` component instantiations and instantiate a